MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-device-installation-with-group-policy.md

 ## Testing the scenario
 1. Simply look for your printer under Device Manager or the Windows Settings app and see that it is still there and accessible.
 Or just print a test document.
-2. Go back to the Group Policy Editor, disable ‘**Apply layered order of evaluation for Allow and Prevent device installation policies across all device match criteria**’ policy and test again your printer – you should not be bale to print anything or able to access the printer at all.
+2. Go back to the Group Policy Editor, disable **Apply layered order of evaluation for Allow and Prevent device installation policies across all device match criteria** policy and test again your printer – you should not be bale to print anything or able to access the printer at all.

 ## Scenario #4: Prevent installation of a specific USB device